ArchiveTeam/wpull/doc/terse_options.rst

                           don’t download from LIST of hostnames
-    --follow-tags LIST    follow only links contained in LIST of HTML tags --ignore-tags LIST    don’t follow links contained in LIST of HTML tags -H, --span-hosts      follow links to other hostnames -L, --relative        follow only relative links
+    --follow-tags LIST    follow only links contained in LIST of HTML tags --ignore-tags LIST    don’t follow links contained in LIST of HTML tags -H, --span-hosts      follow links and page requisites to other hostnames --span-hosts-allow LIST
+                          selectively span hosts for resource types in LIST -L, --relative        follow only relative links
     -I LIST, --include-directories LIST
                           download only paths in LIST